Effects of spatially localised pressure gradient histories on recovery of turbulent boundary layers: Experimental setup and parameters

 \subsection{Hot-wire anemometry}

 Hot-wire anemometry in constant temperature mode (CTA) was employed to measure the velocity profile across the boundary layer at several streamwise positions, using a Dantec Dynamics StreamLine Pro system and an in-house repaired Dantec 55P05 boundary layer probe with a 5 $\mu$m diameter $d$ tungsten wire electroplated with copper.
 The wire had an exposed tungsten core approximately 1 mm in length $l$, achieving $l/d \geq 200$ to minimise end-conduction attenuation as recommended by \citet{Ligrani1987}.
 The overheat ratio was set to 0.8, corresponding to an over-temperature of approximately $220^\circ$C. Following square-wave testing, a 30 kHz low-pass filter was applied, and the sampling rate was set to $f_s = 60$ kHz, with a total acquisition time of 150 s per measurement point.
 This yielded a temporal resolution of $0.46 \leq t^+ \equiv U_\tau^2/(f_s\nu) \leq 0.74$ and satisfied statistical convergence based on boundary layer turnover times of $TU_{\infty}/\delta>20000$ as suggested by \citet{Hutchins2009}.
-The viscous-scaled spatial resolution of the probe ranged from $43 \leq l^+ \equiv lU_\tau/\nu \leq 53$ and remained below $l^+ \lesssim 60$, ensuring the validity of the analysis in the outer region of the TBL as suggested by \citet{Deshpande2023}, which is the region where this study will be focused on.
+The viscous-scaled spatial resolution of the probe ranged from $43 \leq l^+ \equiv lU_\tau/\nu \leq 53$ and remained below $l^+ \lesssim 60$, ensuring the validity of the analysis in the outer region of the TBL as suggested by \citet{Deshpande2023}, which is the primary region of interest in the present study.
+It should also be recognised that correction schemes for the attenuation of streamwise variance due to spatial averaging in non-canonical flows with APGs have been proposed \citep{Mallor2025}; however, as $l^+$ remains approximately constant across all cases in the present study, any attenuation effects are expected to be consistent, enabling meaningful relative comparisons without introducing systematic bias.